 Within the hotel development, our skills in heritage plaster restoration are put to use with the manufacture and installation of ‘new to match existing’ fibrous plaster cornice, including mould manufacture and on-site repairs to existing cornice and ceilings.
 We are also manufacturing and installing new fibrous plaster lighting troughs and step profiles, fibrous plaster ceiling centre panels and providing heritage plaster restoration and lime plastering works as the project requires.

-The OWO project is planned to be open early in 2022.
-Learn more about OWO Residences.
+The OWO project is planned to be open in 2023.
+Learn more about The OWO hotel and residencies.

 More information about our industry-leading historic plaster restoration is available here.